localstack/docs/content/en/user-guide/chaos-engineering/subsequent-configs/index.md

         }'
 ```

-Now the logs will look a little different.
-We can observe a more aggressive exception throwing behaviour, before the underlying `boto3`
-retry mechanism kicks in:
+The logs will now show a higher frequency of `ProvisionedThroughputExceededException` errors, followed by successful attempts due to the `boto3` retry mechanism:

 ```bash
 2023-11-09T23:59:12.836  INFO --- [   asgi_gw_0] localstack.request.aws     : AWS dynamodb.CreateTable => 200